Cosby's children books targeted for censorship

 The annual list from the ALA Office for Intellectual Freedom tends to include a broad range of titles with the potential to offend.
 Repeat "honorees" include Toni Morrison's "The Bluest Eye" for depictions of rape and incest, transgender reality TV star Jazz Jenning's coming out story, "Fifty Shades of Grey" for obvious reasons, and the "Harry Potter" books because of witchcraft.

-But Cosby's "Little Bill" books are believed to the first time a title has been targeted solely for its author and not its content, ALA Office for Intellectual Freedom Director James LaRue said.
+But the embattled comedian's "Little Bill" books are believed to the first time a title has been targeted solely for its author and not its content, ALA Office for Intellectual Freedom Director James LaRue said.

 "I think it's our fascination with celebrity.
 If we love the person we love everything about him.
 If we hate the person we hate everything about him.
 We don't seem to be able to separate the message from the messenger."